cccbr/belfryprojects/content/docs/090-project-finance/index.md

 [CHURCHCARE](https://www.churchofengland.org/more/church-resources/churchcare/our-conservation-grants).
 Mainly gives grants for ancient bells and bells of historic interest, repairs to listed frames and bells.

-[THE SHARPE TRUST](http://www.sharpetrustees.org.uk/trust.htm).
+[THE SHARPE TRUST](http://sharpetrust.org.uk).
 Supports maintenance and restoration of bells in England and Wales.

-[THE NATIONAL CHURCHES TRUST](https://www.nationalchurchestrust.org/our-grants) (formerly Historic Churches Trust) supports structural repairs only, not bell restoration.
-Most grants are given in rural areas.

-[KELTEK TRUST](www.keltektrust.org.uk).
+[KELTEK TRUST](https://www.keltektrust.org.uk).
 The Trust helps churches to locate and acquire second-hand bells.
 The Trust also helps those wishing to dispose of surplus and redundant bells.

-[HERITAGE LOTTERY FUND](www.hlf.org.uk).
+[HERITAGE LOTTERY FUND](https://www.hlf.org.uk).
 The fund has made grants for bell restoration particularly where the bells are listed for preservation and/or the original bell frame has been kept in use.
 Grants are not given for new rings of bells or recasting existing bells.
 The HLF has a variety of programmes which might suit a project if it has a heritage angle.
 Application can be made for ALL HLF programmes but bear in mind that they are very keen that heritage is the key aspect of the project and will want to see good community involvement.

 [GARFIELD WESTON FOUNDATION](https://garfieldweston.org/).
 Particularly interested in projects that demonstrate community involvement.